Dekalog: Two

 Dekalog: Two (Dekalog, dwa) is the second part of Dekalog, the drama series of films directed by Polish director Krzysztof Kieślowski for television, connected to the second imperative of the Ten Commandments: "Thou shalt not take the name of the Lord thy God in vain."

 Dorota Geller, a married woman, faces a dilemma involving her sick husband's prognosis.
 Her husband's doctor, who believes in God, is made to swear by his prognosis, but gets it wrong.

+The ten-part Dekalog series was exhibited in its entirety at the 46th Venice International Film Festival in September 1989, in the Special Events section.
+Dekalog: Seven premiered on Polish Television on 11 May 1990.